parag60288/imageshadow/README.md

 # What is this?

-Get perfect shadows every time for non-designer/
+Get perfect shadows every time for non-designer.

 # Installation